Falsified medicines directives – preventing drug falsification

 All falsification directives require an individual product identification number on the drug packaging.
 In addition, most of the directives include the expiry date for the drug as well as a batch number and possibly a serial number.
 The format of these labels can vary widely, but they must include human-readable plain text as well as a machine-readable barcode.
 The same applies to the type of product identification number – the GTIN format of the GS1 is often required, sometimes an ID number in the NTIN or in country-specific formats is specified (e.g. PPN in Germany, CIP in France, KDC in Korea, CNK in Belgium, AIC in Italy, etc.).
 The product identification number usually contains the following information: A country prefix, the company number, article number and a check digit.

-The tamper-evident seal is required for prescription-only drugs in countries which are subject to the EU Falsified Medicines Directive from 9 February 2019.
+The tamper-evident seal is required for prescription-only drugs in countries which are subject to the EU Falsified Medicines Directive that entered into force on February 9, 2019.
 The seal prevents subsequent manipulation of the packaged medicine or the concealment of falsified drugs in original packaging.
 The product must not be dispensed to the customer if the seal is damaged or opened when sold.

 Only some directives, e.g. in Russia or Turkey, require an aggregation that allows the traceability of a single product pack along the entire transport route and across several packaging levels.
 Countries such as the USA still reserve the right to make this decision, in the EU and some other countries, aggregation is voluntary.
 In Brazil, it must be possible to trace every single box across the various aggregation levels from 2021.
 Here too, the type of coding may vary depending on the country.
 Although in some falsification directives – like the European one – aggregation is voluntary from a purely legal point of view, it may nevertheless be desired by customers such as wholesalers and hospital pharmacies.
 They accept what are sometimes large deliveries in pack or pallet size, where the ability to verify a complete delivery straightaway at goods receipt considerably facilitates their flow of goods.